By Michelle Rose, Ph.D., and Amanda Ceres, Halloran Consulting Group

 About The Authors:

-Amanda Ceres is a senior consultant at Halloran.
-She has more than 14 years of experience in the pharmaceutical industry, 11 of those in regulatory affairs, with a diverse background in global regulatory affairs strategy that includes both small molecules and biologics at various stages of development.
-Prior to joining Halloran, Mandy spent six years at Celgene, where she developed and implemented global regulatory strategy and contingencies for inflammation and immunology programs for which she was the global regulatory lead.
-She earned her B.S. in biology from Clarkson University and M.S. in drug regulatory affairs and health Policy from Massachusetts College of Pharmacy and Health Sciences.
+Amanda Ceres, M.S., is a senior consultant at Halloran.
+She has more than 15 years of experience in the pharmaceutical industry, 12 of those in regulatory affairs, with a diverse background in global regulatory affairs strategy that includes both small molecules and biologics at various stages of development.
+Prior to joining Halloran, Amanda spent six years at Celgene, where she developed and implemented global regulatory strategy and contingencies for inflammation and immunology programs, for which she was the global regulatory lead.
+She earned her B.S. in biology from Clarkson University and an M.S. in drug regulatory affairs and health policy from Massachusetts College of Pharmacy and Health Sciences.